GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/gke_guestbook/gke_guestbook-en.md

-The tutorial shows how to set up the guestbook web service on an external IP with a load balancer and how to run a [Redis][redis] cluster with a single master and multiple workers.
+The tutorial shows how to set up the guestbook web service on an external IP with a load balancer and how to run a [Redis][redis] cluster with a single leader and multiple workers.

 [Google Kubernetes Engine][gke-docs] is a powerful cluster manager and orchestration system built on the power of open source Kubernetes.

 To deploy and run the guestbook application on Kubernetes Engine, you must:

-1. Set up a Redis master
+1. Set up a Redis leader
 1. Set up Redis workers
 1. Set up the guestbook web frontend
 1. Visit the guestbook website